Tushar-Pillay/virtual-internships/README.md

-# 💼 Virtual Internships Portfolio
+# 💼 Job Simulation Portfolio

-This repository showcases my participation in **virtual internship programs** across domains such as **data analytics, consulting, business strategy, and technology**.
+This repository showcases my participation in **Job Simulation programs** across domains such as **data analytics, consulting, business strategy, and technology**.

-These internships are completed via platforms like **Forage**, which provide real-world company simulations designed by leading global organizations.
+These work are completed via platforms like **Forage**, which provide real-world company simulations designed by leading global organizations.

 ---